Skip to main content

 This creature of violence lends itself to a comment on hypermasculinity, made explicit in the 2010 remake.
 In this version, our werewolf prime is none other than Larry’s father, Sir John himself, who has surrendered to the wolf’s capacity for violence, even as a human.
 His ideology, “The beast is the beast—let it run free.”
 Sir John, then, represents all that is monstrous about the werewolf, and it is up to the more gentle Larry to eliminate him.
 In the film’s climax, Larry returns to the mansion to do away with Sir John once and for all.
 When Larry pulls the trigger (we discover the gun was empty) Sir John cackles gloatingly, “You were always the fragile one ...
 Finally, you’re the man I always wanted you to be,” linking the ravenousness of the wolf with some twisted form of masculinity.

 Often the wolf man’s devolution rises in tandem with the sexual tension between him and the leading lady.
 David’s first transformation in An American Werewolf in London happens the night after he is intimate with Alex for the first time, suggesting that his wolf-ness is unlocked because he is feeding his sexual energy.
-This is common within horror films in general which frequently question the links between sex and violence.
-The suggestion here is that even something as universal as the need for sex leaves the gate open for our inner monster to run free.
+This is common within horror films in general which frequently question the links between sex and violence, mankind's two most primal urges.
+The suggestion here is that even something as instinctive as the need for sex leaves the gate open for our inner monster to run free.

 Because in addition to connoting ferocity and violence, wolves also convey power or even nobility and majesty.
 Occasionally we’ll see a romanticized depiction of the werewolf that frames this shedding of civility as a liberating return to nature.
 This picture of the werewolf is common among properties like Twilight or Underworld with clans of werewolves, as opposed to just one individual afflicted with a werewolf’s curse.
 In these cases, transforming into a wolf is code for unleashing raw sexual energy.
 This is noteworthy because the werewolf’s monsterness is linked to sexual indulgence as much as violence.